• Home

 Life is more complicated for birth parents, adoptees, and adoptive parents because of relinquishment and adoption.
 Core issues such as loss, grief, identity, rejection, loyalty, guilt, shame, fitting in, and intimacy are common struggles.
 These difficulties are often intensified for adoptees and birth parents who feel isolated, especially when they are treated “as if” adoption never happened.
 Adoptive families also face unique challenges, as adoptive parents often do not know how to talk to their children about complex adoption issues.

 For some, relinquishment and adoption have been traumatizing.
-When trauma occurs, it leaves an imprint on the brain and body, causing individuals to view their world through the lens of trauma.
-Those who have experienced trauma often have low self-worth, a small window of tolerance for stress, in addition to other trauma symptoms.
+When adoption traumas occur, it leaves an imprint on the brain and body, causing individuals to view their world through the lens of trauma.
+Those who have experienced trauma often have low self-worth, a small window of tolerance for stress, relationship difficulties, hypervigilance, and other trauma symptoms.

 Common Topics for Birth Parents in Adoption Counseling